cywang95/ZMGA/README.md

 - Scikit-learn==0.19.0

 **Datasets:**
-We have released the dataset SNARE used in our paper, the other datasets are introduced in maintext.
+We have released the dataset SNARE used in our paper as an example, the other datasets are introduced in maintext.

 **Demo:**
 You should change the code in load_data.py